Mary Pickford Award

 The Mary Pickford Award is an honorary Satellite Award bestowed by the International Press Academy.
 It is "IPA's most prestigious honor" and as an award "for Outstanding Artistic Contribution to the Entertainment Industry" it reflects a lifetime of achievement.

-The award is named for Mary Pickford, early pioneer of the film industry, who began her career as a child actress and went on to become "America's Sweetheart" and a co-founder of United Artists Studios with fellow filmmakers Charlie Chaplin, Douglas Fairbanks and D. W. Griffith.
+The award is named for Canadian American Mary Pickford, early pioneer of the film industry, who began her career as a child actress and went on to become "America's Sweetheart" and a co-founder of United Artists Studios with fellow filmmakers Charlie Chaplin, Douglas Fairbanks and D. W. Griffith.
+The trophy awarded to the honorees is a bust of Pickford cast in bronze, on a marble base, inscribed for the recipient.
+It was designed by Sarajevan sculptor Dragan Radenović.

 The award was first presented to Rod Steiger at the 1st Golden Satellite Awards.
-Tom Skerritt is the latest recipient.

-The trophy awarded to the honorees is a bust of Canadian American motion picture actress Mary Pickford cast in bronze, on a marble base, inscribed for the recipient.
-It was designed by Sarajevan sculptor Dragan Radenović.